glowkeeper/arweaveFilmPosterArchive/README.md

 Transaction jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY dispatched to arweave.net:443 with response: 200.
 ```

-You will need to use that key to load the file in a browser. e.g, [https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY)
+Once the transaction has been mined, you can load it in a browser. e.g, [https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY)

-You will need to wait for the transaction to be mined.
-For example, to check the status of the transaction `jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY`, load the following: [https://arweave.net/tx/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/tx/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY) - if that had not yet been mined, it would've returned `Pending` (it can take up to 10 minutes to mine [Arweave](https://www.arweave.org) transactions).
+To check the status of a transaction, e.g. `jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY`, load the following: [https://arweave.net/tx/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/tx/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY) - if that had not yet been mined, it would've returned `Pending` (it can take up to 10 minutes to mine [Arweave](https://www.arweave.org) transactions).

-Because the script finds the day's film releases, a good way of running the job is via cron:
+Because the script finds the day's film releases, a good way of running the job is via [cron](https://help.ubuntu.com/community/CronHowto):

 `59 23    * * *   /yourFilmArchiverRepos/binfilmArchiver.sh -k YOUR_TMDB_API_KEY >> /some/log/file 2>&1`

 That will run the script daily at 23:59.
 It should output the required transaction key to `/some/log/file`.
-You can then use that key to load the html as above.
+You can then use that key to load the html (as above).

 ## Maintainer-Outputs